 What are the pros and cons of a cochlear implant?

 As every other foreign implant is introduced into the body, the pros and cons of cochlear implants are existent.
 First, looking at the benefits of the device, the following can be considered the pros:

 - Hearing becomes easier and almost at a normal level.

-- You find it easier to pick up sounds of different types.
+- The person finds it easier to pick up sounds of different types.

-- You have better control of your voice after the implants.
+- They have better control of the voice after the implants.

 - A better understanding of speech.